sjbylo/misc/appdemos/README.md

 cat ab-load-tester.template.yaml  | oc create -f - --as system:admin -n openshift

+## HPA demo

+Launch the hpa app demo template then then launch the ab-load-tester template.
+Ensure the "ab" args are something like:

+e.g. -n 10000000 -c 20 http://frontend:8080/

 ## Troubleshooting

 Note, it may take a while to pull the images on first run